noaione/yuusha-shoukan-ln/sources/v09/chapter3.md

 [Unnn, that might be so.]

-[Can you please throw your tsukkomi like you always do right there!!?!
-I can’t properly look directly at your face now, you know!!?!]
+[Can you please throw your tsukkomi like you always do right there?!
+I can’t properly look directly at your face now, you know?!]

 Speaking of which, when I really think back on it, Alice was that side of hers that is embarrassed when her unmasked face is seen, so she may actually be a shy